GISÈLE BENOIT

 IN THE LAND OF THE WOLF

-In 2001, Gisèle and her parents make a dream come true: to establish their own Wildlife Study Centre and live at least six months a year at a base camp, in the heart of the Northern Ontario forest, far from modern comforts.
+In 2001, Gisèle and her parents made a dream come true: to establish their own Wildlife Study Centre and live at least six months a year at a base camp, in the heart of the Northern Ontario forest, far from modern comforts.

 The documentary series Wilderness Encounters, and more recently the web-series Ma’iingan, In the Land of the Wolf relate their extraordinary immersion in the wild world.